Morwenn/cpp-sort/README.md

 in [libc++](http://libcxx.llvm.org/), enhanced to handle both projections and proxy iterators.

-* The algorithm used by [`utility::inplace_merge`](https://github.com/Morwenn/cpp-sort/wiki/Miscellaneous-utilities#inplace_merge)
-is an implementation of a merge algorithm proposed by Dudziński and Dydek, and implemented by Alexander Stepanov and Paul McJones in their book [*Elements of Programming*](http://www.elementsofprogramming.com/).
+* The library internally uses an `inplace_merge` function that works with forward iterators.
+Its implementation uses a merge algorithm proposed by Dudziński and Dydek, and implemented by Alexander Stepanov and Paul McJones in their book [*Elements of Programming*](http://www.elementsofprogramming.com/).

 * The implementation of Dijkstra's smoothsort used by `smooth_sorter` has been